 Prof. Lele Li received his Ph.D. in College of Chemistry and Molecular Engineering from the Peking University in 2010 under the supervision of Prof. Chun-Hua Yan.
 He was a postdoctoral associate in the laboratory of Prof. Yi Lu at University of Illinois at Urbana- Champaign (UIUC) during 2010-2012, and then worked with Prof. Robert Langer and Prof. Daniel Kohane as a postdoctoral associate at MIT and Harvard Medical School during 2012-2016.
 He joined the National Center for Nanoscience and Technology as Professor in July 2016.
-He is the recipient of the Thousand Talents Program Award for Young Researchers (2016), and National Science Fund for Excellent Young Scholars (2018).Read more
+He is the recipient of the National Science Fund for Distinguished Young Scholars (2021), Beijing Science Fund for Distinguished Young Scholars (2020), National Science Fund for Excellent Young Scholars (2018), and the Thousand Talents Program Award for Young Researchers (2015).Read more